-Stores the max./min. values of the voltage among in-between wires.
-For procedure for storing the max./min. voltage using phase wire system, refer to section 4.2.1 (2).
+Stores the max./min. values of the voltage among in-between wires and phases.
+For procedure for storing the max./min. voltage, refer to section 4.2.1 (2).

 Data are stored as double-word 32-bit signed binary in the buffer memory.